wfw00d/datasciencecoursera/README.md

 # datasciencecoursera
-this is for the coursera class
+this is for the coursera series